The Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles govern the way all organisations must

 (or otherwise) breach of data or patient information is required to be notified to the Office of the Australian

-Information Commissioner and/or the My Health Record System Operation (if applicable).
+Information Commissioner and/or the My Health Record System Operator (if applicable).
 If there has a significant

 breach all impacted patients will also be notified of the breach together with the recommended remedial action.